folio-org/folio-install/runbooks/single-server/README.md

   * Some modules do not get pulled in by dependency, so they need to be added to the list (i.e. those that are noted in the release branch `install-extras.json` file)
   * Some FOLIO packages generate module descriptors that aren't in the central registry, so they need to be removed from the list
-  * [Sample perl script](gen-module-list.pl) to generate JSON array from Stripes build with the correct packages added and removed:
+  * [Sample perl script](scripts/gen-module-list.pl) to generate JSON array from Stripes build with the correct packages added and removed:

 When building the default system based on `platform-core` then do:

 ```
-perl /vagrant/gen-module-list.pl \
+perl /vagrant/scripts/gen-module-list.pl \
   --extra-modules mod-codex-inventory \
   platform-core/ModuleDescriptors > stripes-install.json
 ```